taocpp/PEGTL/doc/Grammar-Analysis.md

 ## Background

 In order to look for infinite loops in a grammar, `analyze()` needs some information about all rules in the grammar.
-This "information" consists of a classification of the rules according to the following enum, plus, for non-atomic rules, a list of the sub-rules.
+This "information" consists of a reduced version of the rule that captures just enough of the structure of the original rule as is required.

+TODO...

 ```c++
 // namespace tao::pegtl::analysis